mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

 When MAMP PRO launched it's servers it (re) copied database data from the MAMP location to the MAMP PRO location because it did not detect a `/Library/application data/appsolute/MAMP PRO/db` folder.
 You should now be looking at your current database data.

-### Downgrade back to MAMP PRO 3 after using MAMP PRO 4 demo
+### How to downgrade back to MAMP PRO 3 after using MAMP PRO 4 demo

 1. You can revert back to MAMP PRO 3.52 by downloading it [here](https://www.mamp.info/en/downloads/older-versions/){:target="_blank"}